brunasti/coding-dojo-spring-boot-master/README.md

 To check what have been stored in the DB I create an extra endpoint /weather_all which returns all the records found in the DB

+## Error handling

+A correct error handling requires the definition of specific set of exception conditions, with correct error codes returned to the clients.

+For example in case that an user requires the weather for a city which doesn't exists a CityNotFoundException is internally rised and a 404 code is returned to the user.

 ---